kyyberi/dxdoctor/_posts/2010-10-01-ecomics-of-the-developer-experience.md

 Plan is to write in this site about the findings and other related, but also focus more on doing video clips about the findings.
 Thus the Netflix alike UX/UI.
 It sort of felt like a perfect fit.
 This might even be considered as a different approach to academic communication which has relied on academic articles only for centuries.
 Of course I write the dull papers too, but in addition to that I intend to explain the papers and research in videos.
 Ultimate goal is to have the dissertation online for all the world to see and participate.

+## Why DXDoctor?
+The domain name comes from half-joke idea of a degree title "Doctor of Developer eXeprience".
+That's what I would like to be, but I guess I have to aim officially for Doctor of Economics since the thesis will be economics oriented.

 But I haven't still found a way to tell my wife that the same process is going to happen again...